Chapter 1:

 He leaned toward her, smile lopsided and eyes sparkling.
 He had one hand in his pocket, the other palm up in a pleading gesture.
 “Would you go out with me?”

-His words reverberated in her, striking her like a hammer might strike a bell.
+His words reverberated within her, striking like a hammer against a bell.
 Her brain may have been offline, but she had to answer.
 A cool calm filled her mind.
-All she had to do was say ‘yes’.
-The book slipped from her hands, landing unnoticed at their feet as she said, “Yes.”
+The book fell unnoticed at their feet as she said, “Yes.”

 Motohara had sunk into the ground past his ankles.
 He pulled one hand from his pocket and reached into the shining ground with both hands.
 By the time he rescued the book from the other side of the shining portal, he had sunk to his knees.